zeyus/Portfolio2_psychopy/README.md

 ## Scripts

-* `./src/app/storytime.py`: the main experiment runner, sets up psychopy, runs the experiment and saves the data
+* `./src/scripts/storytime.py`: the main experiment runner, sets up psychopy, runs the experiment and saves the data

+## Psychopy functionality

+The psychopy window drawing, timing and key events are wrapped in a helper class for reuse.
+The dialogue display is seperated to avoid creating a fullscreen window before the dialogue has been shown and completed.
+These files are in `./src/app`

+* `psy.py`: This is the main helper/wrapper class.
+Requires some config options that are passed in to the constructor
+* `psyparticipant.py`: Module to display the participant information dialogue box pre-experiment